Librarika/manual/docs/circulations.md

 ## Change Return Date

-You can update / extend return date of any circulation record that has already been issued but not yet returned.
+You can update / extend return date of any circulation record specially that has already been issued but not yet returned.
+Please follow the [edit check-out](#edit-check-out) section to change the return date.

 ## Edit Check-out